banisterious/obsidian-oneirometrics/docs/LOGGING.md

    - **Maximum Log Size**: Set the maximum size of the log file in MB
    - **Maximum Backups**: Set the number of backup log files to keep

-> **Note**: During the current development phase, logging is set to "Debug" by default to assist with issue tracking.
-This will be changed back to "Off" after issues stabilize.
+> **Note**: Logging is set to "Off" by default.
+Enable logging only when needed for debugging issues.
+When reporting issues, please enable logging and include relevant log entries.

+> **Note:** All debug and backup log files are stored in the `logs/` folder (e.g., `logs/oom-debug-log.txt`, `logs/oom-debug-log.backup-*.txt`).

 ## Log Categories
 - **Date**: Date parsing and validation operations